DATE &Time: 8:00pm Daily (Black Out on Every Thursday)

 VVIP Reserve : MOP/HKD 1,580

 C Reserve : MOP/HKD 420

-After eight years in the making, the Beijing Huayan Group will be launching a stage show in February 2017, based on this legend at the Sands Cotai Theatre in Macao.
-The state-of-the –art theatre has been purpose built by Sands China Ltd. for Hua Yan and seats 1,700.
+After eight years in the making, the Beijing Huayan Group launched a stage show in February 2017, based on this legend at the Sands Cotai Theatre in Macao.

 The hundreds of colourful costumes were designed by renowned designer Ah Kuan, who skillfully integrated cloisonné and traditional Chinese elements to bring to life the magical and sometimes dramatic costumes.